GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ```

 The `heapster_typecheck_fun` command takes the environment, the name
-of the function to typecheck and its permision type.
+of the function to typecheck and its permission type.
 The command then
 attempts to typecheck the function and extracts its functional
 specification.
 The functional specification is then added to the SAW
 core module `tutorial_c` with the sufix `__tuple_fun`, in this case